This is part 2 of the Overview of incident management at Zendesk. This guide contains the following parts:

 First Service Availability Incident Post on Zendesk System Status Page

 While the teams investigated the incident, customer reports that came in were linked to the main problem ticket associated with the incident.
 This allowed the Incident Response team to send updates to all impacted customers when they made public notifications.

 The Network engineering team determined a change to how certificates were generated and used was responsible for the incident and took the following actions to restore service to affected customers:

 - Created new service nodes with properly referenced certificates

 - Verified that new service nodes were accessible for services and through API calls

 - Monitored inbound traffic to see that inbound requests were now being handled appropriately

-As the incident progressed, two more public updates were made: one 14 minutes after incident creation and another 63 minutes after incident creation.
-The public communication history along with published postmortem information can be found on the Service Notification page for the incident.
+As the incident progressed, two more public updates were made: One 14 minutes after incident creation and another 63 minutes after incident creation.
+The public communication history along with published incident retrospective information can be found on the Service Notifications page for the incident.

 Low severity incident process